geket/sakuracraft-ts/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
-5. Update documentation
+4. Update documentation if needed
-6. Submit a pull request
+5. Submit a pull request

 ## 📄 License